 - Co-location of many partners within the Michigan Works!
-Southwest ServiceCenters, - One-Stop Operator facilitation of partner meetings, at all locations, - Directors Meetings, consisting of the leadership staff in the Michigan Works!
+Southwest Service Centers, - One-Stop Operator facilitation of partner meetings, at allocations, - Directors Meetings, consisting of the leadership staff in the Michigan Works!
 Southwest area, focusing on information sharing and continuous improvement, - Customer co-enrollment in programs and services, and - Other appropriate service referrals for customers.